yujuan-zhang/feature-representation-for-LLMs/README.md

 ### Feature representation model

 The feature representation used the pre-trained protein model ESM2 developed by Meta company and placed on Hugging Face.
 For more details, please search in https://huggingface.co/facebook/esm2_t6_8M_UR50D.
+Besides, we develop  protloc-mex-x which containing detail for 'cls','mean', 'eos','segment 0-9','pho' feature representation from ESM2.

 ### VAE dimensional reduction model